-Vilnius is the capital of the Republic of Lithuania and the largest administrative heart with all major political, economic, social and cultural centres.
+Vilnius is the capital of the Republic of Lithuania and the largest administrative territorial division in the country.
+It is a heart of all major political, economic, social and cultural centres.
 Lithuania is a member of the EU, it borders the Baltic Sea, Latvia, Belarus, Poland and Russia (Kaliningrad).
 Vilnius is in the South East of the country.

 Current area of Vilnius is about 400 square km.
 Buildings cover 29.1% of the city and the remaining area is prevailed with the greenery (68.8%) and waters (2.1%).

 History reveals that Vilnius was first mentioned in 1323 by the Grand Duke Gediminas, who sent numerous letters to Western Europe inviting traders and craftsmen of all nationalities and religious confessions to settle in the city.
-Now Vilnius is the largest city in the country, with the population of approximately 560 thousand, according to the data of 2001-2009.
-Ethnically Vilnius community comprises 57,8% of Lithuanians, 18,7% of Poles, 14% of Russians, 4% of Byelorussians, 0.5% of Jews and the remaining 5% of other nationalities.
+At that time Vilnius became a center of tolerance where people of various nationalities settled and lived there in harmony developing trade and crafts.
+As soon as the Vilnius University was established in 1579 by King of Poland Stefan Batory, the city became a center of education and culture as well.
+Now Vilnius is the largest city in the country, with the population of approximately 635 thousand, according to the data of 2017.
+Ethnically Vilnius community comprises 57,8% of Lithuanians, 18,7% of Poles, 14% of Russians, 4% of Belorusians, 0.5% of Jews and the remaining 5% of other nationalities.

 Welcome to Vilnius!